magistraludi/D3-Visualization-Tutorial/README.md

 # D3-Visualization-Tutorial
-This tutorial is based on my solutions to four problems assigned as part of the course CSCI-E63 Big Data Analytics at Harvard University in Spring 2015.
+This tutorial is based on my solutions to three problems assigned as part of the course CSCI-E63 Big Data Analytics at Harvard University in Spring 2015.

 ##  Dependencies
 D3 (or Data-Driven Documents)  is a Javascript library for in-browser visualization and document manipulation based on data.
 For this project we need d3.js or d3.min.js both of which can be obtained from http://d3js.org/ .